 Data conversion is widely used for reasons related to accessibility.
 Often data is stored in a specific file format that only certain software can access and read.
 This is due to the innate structure of the file itself.
 While this was once a limitation, there are now many strategies for converting data which allows for greater flexibility and enables you to use the data in any way you’d like.

 With more and more data being collected, it is inevitable that data conversion will be a task that you complete, no matter how simple or complex the conversion.

 Data Structure and Compatibility

-For data conversion to be effective, there needs to be an understanding of the structure of the file format that you have your data stored in and the format that you want to convert to.
+For data conversion to be effective, there needs to be an understanding of the structure of the file format that you have the data stored in and the format that you want to convert to.
 For most, this sounds like an incredibly daunting task.
 That’s why most people opt for using data conversion software rather than coding a data conversion process manually.

 Example: Both a .txt and .doc file are similar formats in that they both are typically used for storing plain text.
 However, the .doc file structure, unlike the .txt file structure, accounts for formatting and other additional styling information.

 File formats have typically been made to work with specific software programs.
 For example, .doc files were created for Microsoft Word, .dwg for AutoCAD, and .gdb for ArcGIS.
 While the popularity of some file formats has led to other software systems incorporating support for these files, this isn’t always the case.